tracim/tracim/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a new feature

 ---

+## Feature description

+*Explain the requested feature and the functionnal and technical expectations.*

 ## Context

 *Explain the why and the how of the requested feature.*

-## Expected

-*Explain the functionnal and technical expectations in order to help developers to understand what is wanted.*

 ## Prerequisites